Updated: May 28

-2022 was a whiplash year for People leaders.
-We started with the “Great Resignation” and accompanying calls to improve company culture in order to hold onto employees.
+The last few years have been full of whiplash for People leaders.
+We had the “Great Resignation” and accompanying calls to improve company culture in order to improve employee retention.
 At the end of the year, we took a sharp and dramatic turn into a slew of layoffs across the tech industry.

 If your company has a hybrid model, the experiences of the remote and in-person teams are going to be different.
 You can’t bring them together via teleportation, but you can invest in structures to keep them equally invested.
 If the in-person team has lunch delivered on Tuesdays, try setting up a Seamless credit that refills on Tuesdays for your remote team.
 Try moving recognition and rewards to physical gifts sent by snail mail: instead of sending an automated email asking an employee to pick a gift from a random collection, use a gifting platform to send them something you know they’ll love, that shows up as a surprise on their doorstep.

 65% of employees say they don’t feel known or appreciated by their employer.
 It makes sense: once an organization reaches a certain size, it’s impossible to remember all the details—who’s a vegan, who’s married, what their kids’ names are—that make a smaller team feel super-close.

-· Recognize the big milestones.
 Gen Z and Millennial employees (now the majority of the workforce) increasingly rank “employee recognition” as a must-have.
 Recognition means acknowledging hard work and tenure on the job, but also marking the big moments in an employee’s personal life.
 When evaluating your recognition program, think about whether it helps to marks the big personal moments, like marriages, new babies, etc. It doesn’t have to be an elaborate gesture, but you definitely want to mark these moments and make sure the methodology/cost is consistent across employees.

 Every company’s take on swag is different.
 Some employees love it…others, not so much.
 Our research shows that 70% of employees don’t want more merchandise emblazoned with company logos, and would vastly prefer gifts that reflect their interests.
 Try limiting swag gifts to work anniversaries and sending individualized gifts for personal milestones.
 If you're sending company gifts, make sure they reflect the people that are receiving them!